ctopherngoc/Domination-Focus-Game/README.md

 4. Locate and change directories to the directory containing the cloned repository.
 5. Run the following line in the Terminal: python3 runGame.py

-Rules: How to Play
+**Rules: How to Play**
-When runGame.py starts, you will be greeted with a welcome message and be prompted to enter player1 and player 2 names.
+</br>When runGame.py starts, you will be greeted with a welcome message and be prompted to enter player1 and player 2 names.
 At the start of each turn, the current board status and the current player's turn and captured/reserves will be displayed.
 The player will be prompted to enter 1.
 Normal Move or 2.
 Reserve Move.
 The rules for the following moves: